-Your car must be roadworthy when it first goes live on Car Next Door, and at all times it's available for Borrowers.
+Your car must be roadworthy when it's first listed on Car Next Door, and at all times it's available for Borrowers.
 It's your responsibility, and a requirement under the membership agreement, to make sure your car is always safe to drive.

 You can use this checklist to help confirm your car's roadworthiness.
 It covers most, but not all, of the main requirements.
 (Note that if you are in NSW, these things will have been checked as part of your annual Roadworthy Check.)

-This is our summary of the Vic Roads Roadworthiness Requirements – you can go to the “What does the Certificate of Roadworthiness inspection cover?” section of this webpage to download the full document.
+This is our summary of the Vic Roads Roadworthiness Requirements – you can go to the “What does the Certificate of Roadworthiness inspection cover?” section of this page to download the full document.
 If you are not able to confirm that your car is roadworthy, you should contact a roadworthy tester.

 - Wheels and Tyres: Wheels securely attached, minimum tread depth of 1.5mm with no damage.
 (Here's a simple way to check tyre tread using a 20 cent coin).